 Originally from Worcester, Emily won a scholarship to train at London Contemporary Dance School.
 Following this, Emily studied for a BSc in Sport Rehabilitation and Injury Prevention graduating with first class honours, before embarking on a PhD in Dance Science at the University of Wolverhampton, UK.
 During her PhD, Emily worked with the Birmingham Royal Ballet, English National Ballet, and Ballet Central.
 Her published work includes investigating the effects of various fitness parameters on ballet performance, and other research interests include improving the health and wellbeing of young dancers in vocational training, and professional dancers.

-As an advocate of safer, more effective dance training, Miss Emily also runs a scheme based in Birmingham, offering additional training to talented young dancers from all across the Midlands area, called Midlands Independent Dance Associate Scheme (MIDAS).
+As an advocate of safer, more effective dance training, Miss Emily set up and ran a scheme based in Birmingham, offering additional training to talented young dancers from all across the Midlands area, called Midlands Independent Dance Associate Scheme (MIDAS).
+This has now closed but she continues to work hard to integrate dance medicine and science into her teaching and freelance coaching.